farshaddavoudi/ExcelWizard/README.md

     #region Blazor Application

-    // [Blazor only] Generate and Download instantly from Browser the Simple Multiple Sheet Grid Excel file from special model configured options with EasyExcel attributes in Blazor apps public Task<DownloadFileResult> BlazorDownloadGridLayoutExcel(GridLayoutExcelBuilder multiSheetsGridLayoutExcelBuilder);
+    // [Blazor only] Generate and Download instantly from Browser the Simple Multiple Sheet Grid Excel file from special model configured options with ExcelWizard attributes in Blazor apps public Task<DownloadFileResult> BlazorDownloadGridLayoutExcel(GridLayoutExcelBuilder multiSheetsGridLayoutExcelBuilder);

-    // [Blazor only] Generate and Download instantly from Browser the Simple Single Sheet Grid Excel file from special model configured options with EasyExcel attributes in Blazor apps public Task<DownloadFileResult> BlazorDownloadGridLayoutExcel(object singleSheetDataList, string? generatedFileName = null);
+    // [Blazor only] Generate and Download instantly from Browser the Simple Single Sheet Grid Excel file from special model configured options with ExcelWizard attributes in Blazor apps public Task<DownloadFileResult> BlazorDownloadGridLayoutExcel(object singleSheetDataList, string? generatedFileName = null);

     // [Blazor only] Generate and Download instantly from Browser the Compound Excel consisting multiple parts like some Rows, Tables, Special Cells, etc each in different Excel Location in Blazor apps